import pandas as pd

 Project

-- Your data analysis should focus on the agenda, “Unifying Environmental, Social, and Governance (ESG) Metrics with Financial Analysis”.
+- Your analysis should center around the agenda: “Unifying ESG Metrics with Financial Analysis”

 Project Data